peerlinks/peerlinks/protocol.md

 HTTPS webserver MAY be used as a remote peer to facilitate synchronization between peers that are not in vicinity of each other physically.

-# UX

-Ideas:
+#### Ideas

+*(Something that is not implemented in neither client nor protocol, but might be desired)*

-1. User has to recite channel "vows" before receiving the trust link.
+1. User has to recite channel "vows" before receiving the trust link
+2. Backward and forward secrecy of messages.
+Perhaps [KDF chain][KDF] could be used at least?

 [DAT]: https://docs.datproject.org/
 [Sodium]: https://download.libsodium.org/doc/